| Men of the San Patricio Battalion |

 Who were the Irishmen of the San Patricio Battalion?

-The San Patricio Battalion was a group of Irish immigrant conscripts who deserted the U.S. Army in 1846 to fight on the Mexican side in the U.S. Mexican War (1846-1848).
-Here is a historical review of the Irish of St. Patrick's Battalion that explains why these Irishmen deserted the American side to join and serve with their Mexican "Catholic brothers."
+These Irish ancestors deserted the U.S. Army in 1846 to fight on the Mexican side in the U.S. Mexican War (1846-1848).
+Where are the records go these Irishmen who deserted the American side to join and serve with their Mexican "Catholic brothers.""

 A popular novel by Carl Kreuger, "Saint Patrick's Battalion" may also be of interest: